- What is the Adobe Creativity Scholarships program?

 - Two reference letters.
-The letters must come from non-family members who knows you well - for example a teacher, instructor, professor, employer/work supervisor, scout leader, advisor to an extracurricular club, etc. For applicants from a Project 1324 organization, such as a Creative Catalyst, or from an AYV legacy site, at least one of the two letters must come from an educator or coordinator at that organization.
+The letters must come from non-family members who knows you well - for example a teacher, instructor, professor, employer/work supervisor, scout leader, advisor to an extracurricular club, etc. Applicants from a Project 1324 partner organization must include at least one reference from an educator or coordinator at that organization.

 - High school transcript issued by the school (for applicants from the United Kingdom or Commonwealth countries, A level, O level, GCSE, or BTEC results are also acceptable).

 - College/university transcript issued by the school, if applicable.

 - Portfolio of your creative work uploaded to Adobe Project 1324.